rushigadekarWai/waii-tech-rushi/README.md

 ### Software Developer Intern at Wai Technologies

-- Worked alongside senior developers to build and enhance web applications.
-- Contributed to front-end and back-end development using modern technologies.
+- Worked on building dynamic web applications and contributing to both the front-end and back-end development of projects.
+- Gained experience with modern web technologies like React, Java, Spring Boot, and MySQL.
-- Focused on performance optimization and user experience improvements.
+- Focused on performance optimization, UI/UX improvements, and agile development practices.

 ## Pricing

-Here is a look at my project pricing based on the work involved:

 - **PSD to HTML** - $79 / Per Page
 - **Custom Design Integration** - $89 / Per Page
 - **Complete Web Development** - $99 / Per Page

-Feel free to contact me for detailed quotes and discussions about your project.
+For more details, feel free to contact me for custom project quotes.

 ## Hobbies